-As is life there is two games at play.
+As is life there's two games at play.

 Or turn to the beast and slay.

 This definition will be determined by the individual players.
 You may claim victory as the player with the most coins—rightfully so, as you’ve answered the most ‘general knowledge’ questions.
-Or will you claim your crown and ascend to Godhood by climbing the ladder and answering the ‘Philosopher’s Code’ question at tile 42?
+Or will you claim your crown by shedding your vices, and ascend to Godhood by climbing the ladder and answering the ‘Philosopher’s Code’ question at tile 42?

 1-4